SiboLassie/Jarvis-a-Personal-Assistant/README.md

 <img src = "Readme-Imgs/11.jpg">

 # About:
-The system is built in a way that allows easy and intuitive functionality for the user, to provide the service of a personal assistant that presents a convenient and friendly interface with easy and natural operation, for the efficient and fast execution of daily tasks.
+The system is built in a way that allows easy and intuitive functionality for the user, to provide the service of a personal assistant that presents a convenient and friendly interface with easy and natural operation, for efficient and fast execution of daily tasks.

 The system can provide a wide range of services for the user, including: